Skip to main content

 caution

 Since v0.4.0, a PolicyServer resource named default will not be created using the kubewarden-controller chart.
-There is another Helm chart called kubewarden-defaults, which now installs the default policy server.
+Now a Helm chart called kubewarden-defaults, installs the default policy server.

-This also means that if you are not using the latest version of the kubewarden-controller and are trying to upgrade, your default policy server will not be upgraded or deleted.
-As a result, you might run into issues if you try to install the kubewarden-defaults with some conflicting information, for example the same policy server name.
-Therefore, to be able to take advantage of future upgrades in the kubewarden-defaults helm chart you need to remove the existing PolicyServer resource created by the kubewarden-controller before installing the new chart.
-With this step, you ensure that you are able to update your policy server using Helm upgrades without running into resource conflicts.
-It worth mentioning that when you remove the PolicyServer, all the policies bounded to it will be removed as well.
+This means that if you are not using the latest version of the kubewarden-controller and are trying to upgrade or delete, your default policy server will not be upgraded or deleted.
+So, you might run into issues if you try to install the kubewarden-defaults with some conflicting information, for example, the same policy server name.
+To be able to take advantage of future upgrades in the kubewarden-defaults Helm chart remove the existing PolicyServer resource created by the kubewarden-controller before installing the new chart.
+Now you can update your policy server using Helm upgrades without resource conflicts.
+When you remove the PolicyServer, all the policies bound to it will be removed as well.

-The default configuration values should be good enough for the majority of deployments.
+The default configuration values are sufficient for most deployments.
 All options are documented here.

 Main components